LucasIsntCoding/sharpe-ratio-optimiser/README.md

 This will:

 - generate correlated synthetic asset prices
-- estimate annualized return and covariance statistics
+- estimate annualised return and covariance statistics
 - run a large random portfolio search
 - compute the maximum Sharpe portfolio
 - compute the global minimum variance portfolio